-These figures represent the total contribution of the US, EC and WB to the entire reconstruction effort, a considerable achievement by all who made it possible.
+These figures represent the total contribution of the US, EC

 However, the irresponsible behaviour of the leaders within the common institutions in failing to fulfil the measures required for an IMF agreement and obfuscation and delay in implementation of the QSP (Quick Start Package) laws, continue to delay and diminish the inflow of potential resources in both the public and private sectors.
 The parties have shown little consideration for their own people in terms of ensuring an enabling climate for their return.
 This disregard is manifest at the highest levels and mitigated the scale of repatriation and return in 1997 and, if unchecked, portends to have a similar dampening impact in 1998.